MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 No. To ensure you get the best quality of the new features and capabilities, all customers are required to update to the latest release as scheduled.

 ### What happens to the environments after a release wave becomes generally available?
-If you've enabled the early access updates in your environments, you'll continue to get updates throughout the release wave.
+If you've enabled the early access updates in your environments, you continue to get updates throughout the release wave.

 If you didn't opt in for the early access updates in your environments, after a release wave is generally available, all environments will be automatically turned on to receive mandatory updates of the release wave.
 For regional deployment, see [General availability deployment](./general-availability-deployment.md)